girishji/girishji.github.io/docs/about.markdown

 permalink: /about/
 ---

-Coding, investing, family and Kierkegaard.
+Code, finance, family and Kierkegaard.